arq5x/gemini/README.rst

 variation using custom SQL queries, a large set of pre-defined analysis "shortcuts", and it will eventually support data visualization and interactive plotting.

+In short, we intend for it to be a "one stop shop" for large scale human population research.

 The workflow will be as follows: